akemin-dayo/BlueMapSkinSupport/README.md

 BlueMapSkinSupport is a plugin that allows [BlueMap](https://github.com/BlueMap-Minecraft/BlueMap/releases) to be able to acquire and display player heads for Minecraft servers (in both online-mode or offline-mode) that are using custom skin provider plugins for custom player-defined skins, as well as offline-mode Minecraft servers that have no custom skin provider plugins installed.

-Player heads are generated in the exact same way as BlueMap's native player heads, and the web root directory, among other options are fully configurable.
+Player heads are generated in the exact same way as BlueMap's native player heads.

 --